Teachman’s Take: Winter’s chill arrives in full-force

 Colder air continues to filter into the viewing area, thanks to a potent storm system that is skirting across the region.

 Not only is this cold front bringing a drastic chill to the air but yes, the chance for snow showers as this storm pulls away.
-The most significant accumulations from this area of low pressure will be well off to our north but brief moderate to heavy snow is possible this evening into tonight.
+The most significant accumulations from this area of low pressure will be well off to our north but brief moderate to heavy snow shower is possible overnight.

-Minor accumulations could be seen but most of the precip. is not expected to stick.
+Most of this is not expected to stick.
 Any snow that does come from this band is due to the trailing upper-level low, behind the main surface low up to our north.

 A few snow showers are possible in Northcentral Kansas before as this moisture pulls away early Friday.
 A couple of rain showers are even possible in the Wichita Metro that COULD mix with a few snowflakes.